carson-love175/provenance-test/README.md

 This repo is meant to be used for testing a Veracode pipeline scan.

-### To call the provence workflow, add the following job to your workflow:
+### To call the provenance workflow for SLSA Level 1, add the following job to your workflow:
 ```
   generate-provenance:
     needs: build